GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/flexbox/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: "Examine and Modify CSS Flexbox Layouts"
+title: "Inspect and Debug CSS Flexbox layouts"
 authors:
   - jecelynyeen
 date: 2022-02-08
 #updated: YYYY-MM-DD
-description: "Learn how to use Chrome DevTools to examine and modify CSS Flexbox, as well as debugging layout issues."
+description: "Learn how to use Chrome DevTools to inspect, modify and debug CSS Flexbox layouts."
 ---

 {% YouTube id='J5n2aS37rpE' %}

-This guide shows you how to discover CSS flexbox on a page, editing them in the **Elements** panel of Chrome DevTools.
+This guide shows you how to discover and edit flexbox elements on a page, editin them in the **Elements** panel of Chrome DevTools.

 The screenshots appearing in this article are from this web page: [Centering a text element with Flexbox][1].